Any color$90 $50 Save 44%

 Choosing the right type of trainers for you

-Depending on the type of exercise they are made for, training shoes vary in the level of support, cushioning, heel stability, flexibility, weight, etc. But to the untrained eye, there are only subtle differences between a regular trainer, a walking shoe, and a specialized CrossFit shoe, unless you actually aim to distinguish them from each other.
+Depending on the type of exercise they are made for, training shoes vary in the level of support, cushioning, heel stability, flexibility, weight, etc. But to the untrained eye, there are only subtle differences between a regular trainer and a specialized CrossFit shoe, unless you actually aim to distinguish them from each other.
 Below you can find out about the purpose and specific characteristics of each type.

 Daily workout trainers are equipped with optimum cushioning, lateral support, and flexibility to accommodate gym workouts, cross-training and HIIT sessions, studio and dance classes.
 They are also characterized by a lightweight and breathable upper, usually made of mesh and reinforced with synthetic overlays in the high-wear areas.
 They use a low-profile midsole with a low or medium heel-to-toe drop (0 mm to 8 mm on average).
 This construction allows for fast and unhindered multi-directional movements.
 Their midsole units are ready for high impact but are not as plush as the soles of running trainers.
 A moderate firmness helps workout shoes provide better ground feedback to the wearers.